 The labor market in China has undergone substantial changes entering the new millennium.
-In this section, we describe major changes in the supply and demand sides that are likely to have lasting impacts on the returns to a college degree and to cognitive skills.3
+We begin by describing the major changes in labor supply and demand that are likely to have lasting impacts on the returns to a college degree and to cognitive skills.3

 The most important development on the supply side is the higher education expansion started in 1999.
-Nationwide, college admissions increased by over 40 percent in both 1999 and 2000, and continued to grow at more than 10 percent per year through 2005.4 Because the vast majority of college students finish their study on time, the number of college graduates grows dramatically, from one million in 2000 to 8.1 million in 2018 (Figure 1).
-The growth rate of college completion is the highest in 2003 (40.2 percent), when the first cohort of students admitted to college under the expansion regime graduated, and it stabilized at around 3 percent in recent years.
-Overall, the supply of college-educated and skilled workers has grown continuously in the past decade.
+Nationwide, college admissions increased by over 40 % in both 1999 and 2000, and continued to grow at >10 % per year through 2005.4 Because the vast majority of college students finish their study on time, the number of college graduates grows dramatically, from one million in 2000 to 8.1 million in 2018 (Fig. 1).
+The growth rate of college completion is highest in 2003 (40.2 %), when the first cohort of students admitted to college under the expansion regime graduated.
+It stabilized at around 3 % in recent years.
+Overall, the supply of college educated and skilled workers has grown continuously in the past decade.